 - The skin should be thoroughly cleaned of debris every few days.
-While washing the hair with shampoo, debris becomes softer and is more easily removed. - Instruct the patient to maintain a simple daily cleaning routine using soap and warm water.
+While shampooing the hair, debris becomes softer and is more easily removed. - Instruct the patient to maintain a simple daily cleaning routine using soap and warm water.

 Service and repair